-Understanding research and the processes involved in conducting, designing, reporting, interpreting and evaluating research is of paramount importance to success in postgraduate study.
-Research activities whether of a primary or secondary nature occupy a significant proportion of postgraduate students' time and effort at university both within and beyond the classroom.
+Understanding research and the processes involved in conducting, designing, reporting, interpreting and evaluating research is an essential component of postgraduate study.
+Research activities, including primary and secondary research, account for a significant portion of postgraduate students' time and effort at university, both within and beyond the classroom.

-Open engagement in this course will provide you with a fundamental understanding of research and ensure a solid grounding for future endeavours in postgraduate study.
+Open engagement in this course will provide you with a fundamental understanding of the research process and methodologies and ensure a solid grounding for future endeavours in postgraduate study.
 You will also develop skills in the interpretation and evaluation of research results through the application of critical thinking and analysis skills.